ra3738/image-repo/README.md

 Unzip the images.zip file and place both the images folder and the resnet model in the 'public' directory

-Next open a command-line window and run `yarn start-flask-api` from the root directory to start the server. \
+Next open a command-line window and run `yarn start-flask-api` from the root directory to start the server.

-Open a new command-line window and run `yarn start` to run the app Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \
+Open a new command-line window and run `yarn start` to run the app.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Search the image repo either through keywords or by uploading an image
+Search the image repo either through keywords or by uploading an image.
+Add keywords using the add button and then press the search button to return images which match the keywords

 Run `yarn test` to run the tests for the app